netdata/netdata/collectors/python.d.plugin/README.md

 Every module should be compatible with python2 and python3.
 All third party libraries should be installed system-wide or in `python_modules` directory.

+**Netdata uses the default Python system installation**, thus for *most* systems (e.g Ubuntu) Python2 will be used.

+To install Python modules (libraries), it is advised to use the Python Package Manager (**pip**), please refer [here](https://pip.pypa.io/en/stable/installing/) for instalation instructions.

-Module configurations are written in YAML and **pyYAML is required**.
+Module configurations are written in YAML, **pyYAML is required**.
+For example, to install it with pip, simply execute `pip install pyaml`.

 Every configuration file must have one of two formats: